jhawe/jhawe.github.io/_posts/2019-01-20-analysis-skillcraft-kaggle.md

 ## 7 GrandMaster              1581.
 {% endhighlight %}

 Alright, this feeds our expectations!
-On average, if you play the game for a longer period of time, you will probably end up in a higher league.
+On average, if you are placed in a higher league it seems that you did play the game for a longer period of time than your fellow 'lower-leagures'!

 ## LeagueIndex is indicative of APM, ActionLatency and TotalHours
 Let's check whether our favourite variables are indeed determined by the player's